 Check all the lights and accessories: One is to check all the lights and accessories in your car to see if any of them are turned on.
 If any lights are on, turn them off and see if that helps.
 It is because some lights, like the dome light, will stay on even when you think they’re turned off.

-Check for a parasitic draw: Another way to test for power draws when your car’s off is by disconnecting the negative terminal and checking what kind of current flow through it.
+Check for a parasitic draw: Another way to test for power draws when your car’s off is by disconnecting the negative terminal and checking what kind of current flows through it.
 Suppose parasitic currents are happening in this manner.
 In that case, you’ll see high readings on an empty multimeter–which could mean that something like a radio or other electronic device might be drawing too much juice from our batteries without us realizing it.

 Check the charging system: You can check the system to see if it’s charging the battery properly.
 If not, there may be an issue with the charging system.
-To do this, you’ll need to test the voltage at the battery with a multimeter.
+To do this, you’ll need to test the voltage of the battery with a multimeter.
 The voltage should be around 12.6 volts when the car is off and 14.4 volts when the car is on.

 You can do a few things to find out what’s draining your car batteries.
 If you’re still having trouble, you may want to take your car to a mechanic to have it checked out.